WVUHPC/Introduction-HPC/_episodes/101-introduction.md

 ### CPU Brands and Product lines

-There are only two manufacturers that hold most of the market for PC consumer computing: Intel and AMD.
+Only two manufacturers hold most of the market for PC consumer computing: Intel and AMD.
-There are several other manufacturers of CPUs but those are mostly for Smart Phones, Photo Cameras, Musical Instruments, and other very specialized Supercomputers and related equipment.
+Several other manufacturers of CPUs offer chips mainly for smartphones, Photo Cameras, Musical Instruments, and other very specialized Supercomputers and related equipment.

-More than a decade ago, the main feature used for marketing purposes on a CPU was speed.
+More than a decade ago, speed was the main feature used for marketing purposes on a CPU.
-That has changed now as CPUs are not getting much faster due to faster clock speed.
+That has changed as CPUs are not getting much faster due to faster clock speed.
 It is hard to market the performance of a new processor with a single number.
-That is why CPUs are now marketed with "Product Lines" and the "Model numbers" those numbers bear no direct relation with the actual characteristics of a given processor.
+That is why CPUs are now marketed with "Product Lines" and the "Model numbers."
+Those numbers bear no direct relation to the actual characteristics of a given processor.

-For example, Intel Core i3 processors are marketed for entry-level machines more tailored to basic computing tasks like word processing and web browsing.
-On the other hand, Intel’s Core i7 and i9 processors are for high-end products aimed at top-of-the-line gaming machines able to run the most recent titles at high FPS and resolutions.
+For example, Intel Core i3 processors are marketed for entry-level machines that are more tailored to basic computing tasks like word processing and web browsing.
+On the other hand, Intel’s Core i7 and i9 processors are for high-end products aimed at top-of-the-line gaming machines, which can run the most recent titles at high FPS and resolutions.
 Machines for enterprise usage are usually under the Xeon Line.

-On AMD’s side, you have the Athlon line aimed at entry-level users, From Ryzen(TM) 3 for basic applications, all the way to the Ryzen(TM) 9 designed mostly for enthusiasts and gamers.
+On AMD’s side, you have the Athlon line aimed at entry-level users, From Ryzen(TM) 3 for essential applications to the Ryzen(TM) 9, designed for enthusiasts and gamers.
 AMD also has product lines for enterprises like EPYC Server Processors.

 ### Cores

-Consumer-level CPUs up to the 2000s only had one core, but Intel and AMD both hit a brick wall with incremental clock speed improvements.
+Consumer-level CPUs up to the 2000s only had one core, but Intel and AMD hit a brick wall with incremental clock speed improvements.
 The heat and power consumption scales non-linearly with the CPU speed.
-That brings us to the current trend and instead of a single core, CPUs now have two, three, four, eight, or sixteen cores on a single CPU.
+That brings us to the current trend: CPUs now have two, three, four, eight, or sixteen cores on a single CPU instead of a single core.
-That means that each CPU (in marketing terms) is several CPUs (in actual component terms).
+That means each CPU (in marketing terms) is several CPUs (in actual component terms).

 There is a good metaphor, but I cannot claim it as mine, about CPUs, Cores, and Threads.
-The computer is like a Cooking Room, the cooking room could have one stove (CPUs), or several stoves (Dual Socket for example).
+The computer is like a Cooking Room; the cooking room could have one stove (CPUs) or several stoves (Dual Socket, for example).
-Each stove has multiple burners (Cores) and on them, you have multiple cookware like pans, casseroles, pots, etc (Threads).
+Each stove has multiple burners (Cores); you have multiple cookware like pans, casseroles, pots, etc (Threads).
 And you (OS) have to manage to cook all that in time, so you move the pan out of the burner to cook something else if needed and put it back to keep it warm.

 ### Hyperthreading

-Hyper-threading is intrinsically linked to cores and is best understood as a proprietary technology that allows the operating system, to recognize the CPU as having double the amount of cores.
+Hyper-threading is intrinsically linked to cores and is best understood as a proprietary technology that allows the operating system to recognize the CPU as having double the number of cores.

-In practical terms, a CPU with four physical cores would be recognized by the operating system as having eight virtual cores, or capable of dealing with eight threads of execution.
+In practical terms, a CPU with four physical cores would be recognized by the operating system as having eight virtual cores or capable of dealing with eight threads of execution.
-The idea is that by doing that it is expected that the CPU can better manage the extra load, by reordering execution and pipelining the workflow to the actual number of physical cores.
+The idea is that by doing that, the CPU is expected to better manage the extra load by reordering execution and pipelining the workflow to the actual number of physical cores.

-In the context of HPC as loads are high for the CPU, activating Hyper-threading is not necessarily beneficial for intensive numerical operations, and the question if that brings a benefit is very dependent on the scientific code and even the particular problem that is being solved.
+In the context of HPC, as loads are high for the CPU, activating hyper-threading is not necessarily beneficial for intensive numerical operations, and the question of whether that brings a benefit is very dependent on the scientific code and even the particular problem being solved.
 In our clusters, Hyper-threading is disabled on all compute nodes and enabled on service nodes.

 ### CPU Frequency

-Back in the 80s and 90s CPU frequency was the most important feature of a CPU or at least that was the way it was marketed.
+Back in the 80s and 90s, CPU frequency was the most important feature of a CPU or at least that was how it was marketed.

 Other names for CPU frequency are "clock rate", or "clock speed".
 CPUs work in steps instead of a continuous flow of information.
-The speed of the CPU is today measured in GHz, or how quickly the processor can process instructions in any given second (clock cycles per second).
+Today, the speed of the CPU is measured in GHz, or how quickly the processor can process instructions in any given second (clock cycles per second).
 1 Hz equals one cycle per second, so a 2 GHz frequency can handle 2 billion instructions for every second.

-The higher the frequency the more operations can be done.
+The higher the frequency, the more operations can be done.
 However, today that is not the whole story.
 Modern CPUs have complex CPU extensions (SSE, AVX, AVX2, and AVX512) that allow the CPU to execute several numerical operations on a single clock step.

-From another side, CPUs are now able to change the speed up to certain limits, raising and lowering the value if needed.
-Sometimes raising the CPU frequency of a multicore CPU means that some cores are disabled as a result.
+On the other hand, CPUs can now change the speed up to certain limits, raising and lowering the value if needed.
+Sometimes raising the CPU frequency of a multicore CPU means that some cores are disabled.

 One technique used to increase the performance of a CPU core is called *overclocking*.
 Overclocking is when the base frequency of a CPU is altered beyond the manufacturer's official clock rate by user-generated means.
-In HPC, overclocking is not used as doing so increases the chances of instability of the system.
+In HPC, overclocking is not used, as doing so increases the chances of instability of the system.
-For a system that is intended for multiple users conducting scientific research, stability is a well-regarded priority.
+Stability is a well-regarded priority for a system intended for multiple users conducting scientific research.

 ### Cache

-The cache is a high-speed momentary memory device being part of the CPU to facilitate future retrieval of data and instructions before processing.
+The cache is a high-speed momentary memory device part of the CPU to facilitate future retrieval of data and instructions before processing.
-It’s very similar to RAM in the sense that it acts as a temporary holding pen for data.
+It’s very similar to RAM in that it acts as a temporary holding pen for data.
 However, CPUs access this memory in chunks, and the mapping to RAM is different.

-Contrary to RAM which are independent pieces of hardware, cache sits on the CPU itself, so the access times are significantly faster.
+Contrary to RAM, whose modules are independent hardware, cache sits on the CPU itself, so access times are significantly faster.
-The cache is an important portion of the production cost of a CPU, to the point where one of the differences between Intel's main consumer lines, the Core i3s, i5s, and i7s is the size of the cache memory.
+The cache is an important portion of the production cost of a CPU, to the point where one of the differences between Intel's main consumer lines, the Core i3s, i5s, and i7s, is the size of the cache memory.

 There are several cache memories inside a CPU.
 They are called cache levels, or hierarchies, a bit like a pyramid: L1, L2, and L3.
 The lower the level the closer to the core.
 {% comment %}
 L1 is the fastest cache and the first port of call for a CPU to hunt down data.
 In modern processors, two split compartments make up the L1 cache, one for data and one for instructions, and every core is assigned an exclusive portion of the L1 cache.

-L2 is bigger than L1, and consequently slower because the processor has to trawl through more data.
-L3, on the other hand, is shared among all the cores and offers more space, but is slower.
+L2 is bigger than L1 and consequently slower because the processor has to trawl through more data.
+L3, on the other hand, is shared among all the cores and offers more space but is slower.
 {% endcomment %}

 From the HPC perspective, the cache size is an important feature for intensive numerical operations.
-Many CPU cycles are lost if you need to bring data all the time from the RAM or even worst from the Hard Drive.
+Many CPU cycles are lost if you need to bring data all the time from the RAM or, even worse, from the Hard Drive.
-So having large amounts of cache improves the efficiency of HPC codes.
+So, having large amounts of cache improves the efficiency of HPC codes.
-You as an HPC user must understand a bit about how cache works and impacts performance, however, users and developers have no direct control of the different cache levels.
+You, as an HPC user, must understand a bit about how cache works and impacts performance; however, users and developers have no direct control over the different cache levels.

 ## Learn to read computer specifications

 One of the central differences between one computer and another is the CPU, the chip or set of chips that control most of the numerical operations.
-When reading the specifications of a computer you need to pay attention to the amount of memory, if the drive is SSD or not, the presence of a dedicated GPU card, and several factors that could or could not be relevant for your computer.
-Have a look at the specifications of the CPU on your machine.
+When reading the specifications of a computer, you need to pay attention to the amount of memory, whether the drive is SSD or not, the presence of a dedicated GPU card, and several factors that could or could not be relevant for your computer.
+Have a look at the CPU specifications on your machine.

 ### Intel

-If your machine uses Intel Processors, go to <https://ark.intel.com> and enter the model of CPU you have, Intel models are for example: "E5-2680 v3", "E5-2680 v3"
+If your machine uses Intel Processors, go to <https://ark.intel.com> and enter the model of CPU you have.
+Intel models are, for example: "E5-2680 v3", "E5-2680 v3"

 ### AMD